datagrok/subcommander/README.md

 context/project/checkout/virtualenv you are working with.

 Subcommander attempts to provide a simple way to encapsulate these patterns, so you can get your piles of disparate scripts organized.
+It intends to be **language agnostic**: all sub-commands and context files may be implemented in any language.
+Subcommander itself happens to be implemented in shell script, but this should make no difference to the user.
+The author plans to re-implement in both Python and C.

 ## Setup

+1. Clone this repository somewhere on your system.

+2. If you don't have a ~/bin directory already, create it and add it to your path in your .profile:

-1. Create a symlink to (or a copy of) the subcommander.sh script in ~/bin named for your tool.
+3. Create a symlink to (or a copy of) the subcommander.sh script in ~/bin named for your tool.

-2. Create a directory right next to it named that plus .d, this will hold the sub-scripts.
+4. Create a directory right next to it named that plus .d.
+This will hold the sub-scripts.
+You should now have:

-3. In ~/.profile: export PATH=~/bin:$PATH

 		bin/
 			mytool -> /path/to/lib/subcommander.sh
 			mytool.d/

 4. 'init' and 'help' are two subcommands included with subcommander that you will probably want as well.
-Symlink to (or copy of) those from your scripts directory.
+Symlink to those from your scripts directory.

 		bin/
 			mytool -> /path/to/lib/subcommander.sh